CuBoulder/Documentation/docs/HowWeWork/project_management.md

 # Project Management

-We use github for our project management, as well as code management.
+We use github for our project management, as well as code management, in a _Kanban-esque_ fashion.
 You will need a github account.
 Once you do you will get an invitation to join our organization and gain access to our repositories and project boards.

 ## projects